How to Calculate Surface Area: A Guide to Common 3D Shapes

 A: Surface area is the total area of the outside skin of a 3D object (like paint on a wall), measured in square units.
 Volume is the space inside an object (like water in a tank), measured in cubic unit

 A: No!
 For simple prisms, you can calculate the area of each face separately and then add all those areas together.
-This u0022netu0022 or face-by-face method works for finding the surface area of any shape.
+This net or face-by-face method works for finding the surface area of any shape.

 A: A rectangular prism is a 3D shape with six rectangular faces, like a shoebox, a brick, or a skyscraper.
 Finding the surface area of a rectangular prism is often the first step in learning 3D geometry.